9ziggy9/EverWiki/README.md

 * Users register an account and may then create _notebooks_.
 * A user populates notebooks with notes via a robust text editor.
 * The notebook file tree stylistically similar to Wikipedia pages and provide for convenient browsing.
+* DOMPurify is used to sanitize rendered HTML in their only two component locations.
+Do I feel lucky?

 The following routes exist in the API
 # NOTES
 * POST /api/note/
 * GET /api/note/:noteId